-They’ll issue you with a photo ID card which means you’ll then be eligible for up to FOUR FREE TICKETS per performance, at least one of which must be for an autistic child or adult.
+They’ll make a note of your details which means you’ll then be eligible for up to FOUR FREE TICKETS per performance, at least one of which must be for an autistic child or adult.

-Once you’ve got your card, you can book your first lot of tickets while you’re there, then after that you just need to phone the box office when you find a film you’d like to see, tell them your ID number, and they’ll book the seats for you over the phone.
+Once they’ve signed you up, you can book your first lot of tickets while you’re there, then after that you just need to phone the box office when you find a film you’d like to see, tell them your ID number, and they’ll book the seats for you over the phone.

 Seating isn’t allocated at a relaxed performance, but it’s a good idea to press the ‘Book Now’ button on the trailer page to see if there are enough tickets available for your needs before you phone the box office – their number is 01737 276 500.